jorgebucaran/hyperapp/docs/src/pages/Tutorial/tutorial.md

 ### Tracking state for asynchronous effects <a name="trackingasync"></a>

 If we could display a spinner while we wait for stories to load, it would make for a smoother user experience.
-We'll need a state property to tell us wether or not we're currently `fetching`, and we'll use this action to keep track of it:
+We'll need a state property to tell us whether or not we're currently `fetching`, and we'll use this action to keep track of it:

 ```js
 const SetFetching = (state, fetching) => ({ ...state, fetching })